 The Weather Channel streams on a scant few services

-It seems crazy, but if you're a cord-cutter looking to stream The Weather Channel, there only are a few services on which you'll find it.
-It sounds crazy, I know.
+It seems crazy, but if you're a cord-cutter looking to stream The Weather Channel online, there only are a few services on which you'll find it.
+In 2020, no less.
 And those services are Fubo TV, AT&T TV Now (that's the former DirecTV Now, of course), and the new frndly TV.

 Fubo TV has been growing in popularity in good part because of its mix of channels.
 It's got many of the major networks you want, and it has a wealth of add-ons that will bring you sports you can't find anywhere else.
 Fubo TV also is the only place in the United States where you'll find any sports streaming in 4K resolution.
 All that — and 88 channels in the lower-priced tier — for just $55 a month.
 (You'll get a free trial, too, of course.)

 AT&T TV Now is a more expensive option to stream The Weather Channel.
 And it's a much more expensive option, at that.
 Because you don't get The Weather Channel on AT&T TV Now until you pony up for their $110-a-month "Choice" option.
 It's also on the $124-a-month "Xtra" plan and the $135-a-month "Ultimate" plan.
 OK, unless Spanish is your first language — it's also on the AT&T TV Now "Optimo Mas" Spanish-language plan, which is just $86 a month.
 But otherwise, that's it.